How to Achieve Visibility, Traceability and Accountability in Manufacturing

 This builds on the foundation visibility brings (who did what and when) by adding to it the result.
 Now every completed task or impromptu action fits together like a series of intertangled plots and subplots of a full manufacturing story told again and again, each day throughout the course of day-to-day operations.

 With complete traceability, you know the beginning, middle and end of each event.
 If a line is down, find out who is working to get it back up, what steps they have taken and based on the resolution, reverse engineer to suss out the root cause.
-Instead of interviews and guess work, you can follow the data trail to find out which tasks were completed – and which tasks were not – to piece together the chain of events that led to the unplanned downtime.
+Instead of interviews and guess work, you can follow the data trail to find out which tasks were completed – and which tasks were not – to piece together the chain of events that led to the unplanned downtime (check out these interesting stats on downtime).
 All in just a few clicks.

 Accountability: noun – the fact or condition of being accountable; responsibility.